pebble-tree/node-foundationdb/README.md

 await db.get(tuple.pack(['booksByAuthorPageCount', 'Pinker', 576.3]))
 ```

-Unlike encoding fields using `JSON.stringify`, tuples maintain strict ordering constraints.
+Unlike encoding fields using `JSON.stringify`, tuples maintain strict ordering constraints between keys.
 This is useful for sorting data to make it easy to use range queries.

 ## Range reads

 There are several ways to read a range of values.
-Note that [large transactions are an antipattern in foundationdb](https://apple.github.io/foundationdb/known-limitations.html#large-transactions).
-If you need to read more than 1MB of data or need to spend 5+ seconds iterating, you should [rethink your design](https://apple.github.io/foundationdb/known-limitations.html#long-transactions).
+Note that large transactions give poor performance in foundationdb, and are considered [an antipattern](https://apple.github.io/foundationdb/known-limitations.html#large-transactions).
+If your transaction reads more than 1MB of data or is held open for 5+ seconds, consider rethinking your design.

+All range read functions also support key selectors and range options.
+These features are described below.

 ### Async iteration

-In node 10+ or when compiling with Typescript or Babel, the best way to iterate through a range is using an [async iterator](https://github.com/tc39/proposal-async-iteration):
+When using NodeJS 10+, Typescript or Babel, the best way to iterate through a range is using an [async iterator](https://github.com/tc39/proposal-async-iteration):

 ```javascript
 db.doTransaction(async tn => {